catherinedevlin/ipython-sql/doc/compose.md

 USING (ArtistId)
 ```

-Let's subset the genres we are interested in (Rock and Metal) and `--save` the query.
+Let's subset the genres we are interested in (Rock and Metal) and save the query.

 ```{code-cell} ipython3
 %%sql --save genres_fav